ME-ICA/tedana/docs/considerations.rst

 Consider the cost of added quality control
 ------------------------------------------
 The developers of ``tedana`` strongly support always examining data for quality concerns, whether or not multi-echo fMRI is used.
-If someone wants a push-button way to use multi-echo data to improve data quality, that doesn't require as deep an inspection of every output, stick with using the weighted average.
+Multi-echo data and denoising are no exception.
-The developers of tedana look forward to when tedana and other methods have sufficiently stable algorithms, which have been validated on a wide range of data sets, so that we can recommend the wide use of tedana.
+For this purpose, ``tedana`` currently produces basic diagnostic images by default, which can be inspected in order to determine the quality of denoising.
-``tedana`` currently produces basic diagnostic images by default, `see outputs`_ for more information on these outputs.
+`See outputs`_ for more information on these outputs.

 .. _t2smap: https://tedana.readthedocs.io/en/latest/usage.html#run-t2smap
 .. _see outputs: https://tedana.readthedocs.io/en/latest/outputs.html